Joshua Huddy: Capture and execution

-On February 1, 1782, Huddy was given command of the blockhouse, a small fort, at the village of Toms River that was built to protect the local salt works.
+On February 1, 1782, Huddy was given command of the blockhouse, a small fort at the village of Toms River that was built to protect the local salt works.
 The salt was needed to cure meat destined for American troops, and the Toms River was an important launch point for Patriot privateers.
-On March 24, a large, irregular force of approximately 80 Associated Loyalists, an organization headed by William Franklin, overwhelmed Huddy's small band of defenders and took the fort.
-They destroyed the blockhouse, salt works, local mills, and razed all but two houses in the village.
+On March 24, a large, irregular force of approximately 80 Loyalists overwhelmed Huddy's small band of defenders and took the fort.
+They destroyed the blockhouse, salt works, and local mills, and they razed all but two houses in the village.

-As an officer, Huddy was transferred to a military prison ship New York harbor.
-Soon, however, Huddy was taken from British custody by a band of Associated Loyalists, headed by Captain Richard Lippincott, ostensibly to make a prisoner exchange.
-No such exchange was planned; instead, Lippincott's forces took Huddy by boat to Middletown Point, a location on the south coast of Sandy Hook Bay.
+Huddy was transferred to a military prison ship in New York harbor.
+He was then taken from British custody by a band of Loyalists headed by Captain Richard Lippincott, ostensibly to make a prisoner exchange.
+No such exchange was planned, however.
+Instead, Lippincott's forces took Huddy by boat to Middletown Point, a location on the south coast of Sandy Hook Bay.
 They landed on the beach at the foot of the Navesink Hills.
-There, on April 12, 1782, they hanged Huddy after allowing him to dictate and sign his will.
+There they hanged Huddy on April 12, 1782, after allowing him to dictate and sign his will.

-In the rounds of retaliation, Huddy's summary execution by the Loyalists was retaliation for the death, in Patriot custody, of Loyalist farmer Philip White.
+Huddy's summary execution by the Loyalists was retaliation for the death of Loyalist farmer Philip White.
 The executioners left a note pinned to Huddy's body: